bambora-na/dev.na.bambora.com/source/docs/guides/EMV_3D_secure.md

 ## 3D Secure Status

-The 3D Secure Status returned in the authentication response indicates if the card holder was successfully authenticated and if there was a libility shift.
+The 3D Secure Status returned in the authentication response indicates if the card holder was successfully authenticated, and if there was a liability shift.

 | Status | Description | Recommended Merchant Action | Liability Shift | Authentication Required: False | Authentication Required: True | Visa/Amex ECI Code | MasterCard ECI Code |
 |--------|---------|-----|-----|-----|-----|-----|-----|